Northrop YF-23: Evaluation

-The two contractor teams submitted evaluation results and their PSC proposals for full-scale development in December 1990, and on 23 April 1991, Donald Rice, the Secretary of the Air Force announced that the YF-22 team was the winner.
+The two contractor teams submitted evaluation results and their PSC proposals for full-scale development, or EMD, in December 1990, and on 23 April 1991, Donald Rice, the Secretary of the Air Force announced that the YF-22 team was the winner.
 The Air Force also selected the Pratt & Whitney F119 engine to power the F-22 production version.
 The Lockheed and Pratt & Whitney designs were rated higher on technical aspects, considered lower risk (the YF-23 flew considerably fewer sorties and hours than its counterpart), (Note: One particular risk area for the YF-23 and F-23 design was the aft deck heating from the engine exhaust, and the performance and cost of the "Lamilloy" exhaust liners for the troughs became the subject of lawsuits between Northrop and the material developer Allison.) and were considered to have more effective program management.
-It has been speculated in the aviation press that the Lockheed design was also seen as more adaptable as the basis for the Navy's NATF, but by FY 1992 the US Navy had abandoned NATF.
+Aviation observers have speculated that Northrop's poor performance on the B-2 and AGM-137 TSSAM programs with cost overruns and delays contributed to the loss.
+Furthermore, it has been speculated in the aviation press that the Lockheed design was also seen as more adaptable as the basis for the Navy's NATF, but by FY 1992 the US Navy had abandoned NATF.

 Following the competition, both YF-23s were transferred to NASA's Dryden Flight Research Center at Edwards AFB, California, without their engines.
 NASA planned to use one of the aircraft to study techniques for the calibration of predicted loads to measured flight results, but this did not happen.
 Both YF-23 airframes remained in storage until mid-1996 when they were transferred to museums, with PAV-2 briefly serving as a display model for the proposed FB-23 regional bomber in 2004.